informatics-isi-edu/chaise/README.md

 [heuristics], and finally user preferences in order to support common user interactions with the data.
 Chaise is developed in JavaScript, HTML, and CSS which runs in most modern Web browsers.
 This includes Chrome 13 (or better), Firefox 7 (or better), Internet Explorer 10 (or better including ME Edge), and Safari 6 (or better).
-It is the front-end component of the suite of tools including [ERMrest], [Hatrac], and [IObox].
+Chaise is the front-end component of the suite of tools including [ERMrest], [Hatrac], and [IObox].

 [heuristics]: https://en.wikipedia.org/wiki/Heuristic_%28computer_science%29